-Group cohesion
+16 Group cohesion

-Goes with attunement of personal movement towards group-movement moving together as "one person"..

-In the developing group cohesion we might find the focus of attention and intention of action are highly attuned.

-Body attitude and effort quality tend to develop towards close attunement.
+- Goes with attunement of personal movement towards group-movement moving together as "one person".. - Might find the focus of attention and intention of action are highly attuned. - Body attitude and effort quality tend to develop towards close attunement.

-Group DMP Models: The Chacian model
+17 Group DMP Models: The Chacian model